github/codeql/change-notes/1.20/analysis-cpp.md

 ## General improvements

-* The logic for identifying auto-generated files via `#line` directives has been improved.
+* The logic for identifying auto-generated files via comments and `#line` directives has been improved.

 ## New queries